All mortgage brokers must renew their licences with the Financial Services Regulatory Authority of Ontario (FSRA) each year before March 31.

 All mortgage brokers must complete the Challenge Exam or Private Mortgages Course before renewing their licence in March 2024.
 The Challenge Exam is only available to brokers who have five years or more continuous licensing experience as of April 1, 2023.
 The Challenge Exam must be completed by October 31, 2023, and may only be attempted once.
 Individuals who do not pass the Challenge Exam must complete the Private Mortgages Course.

-In February 2023, all active mortgage brokers received an email advising the if they are eligible to take the Challenge Exam or must complete the Private Mortgages Course in order to maintain their licence after March 31, 2024.
+In February 2023, all active mortgage brokers received an email advising the if they are eligible to take the Challenge Exam or must complete the Private Mortgages Course to maintain their licence after March 31, 2024.

 Brokers who do not meet the new education requirements will transition to the mortgage agent level 1 licence upon licence renewal on April 1, 2024.
 If you transition to a mortgage agent level 1 licence, you will only be able to transact in mortgages where the lender is a financial institution.